djplaner/canvas-collections/docs/getting-started/install/is-it-installed.md

-# Is Collections working?
+# Is Collections installed?

+## Pre-requisites for Collections

-For Canvas Collections to work, you need to
+For you to configure a course to use Canvas Collections you need to

 1. Have [installed Canvas Collections](how-to-install.md)
 2. Have a [teacher](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-is-the-Teacher-role/ta-p/86) or [designer](https://community.canvaslms.com/t5/Canvas-Basics-Guide/What-is-the-Designer-role/ta-p/14) role in a Canvas course.